 The Hunt Cliff reserve forms part of the cliffs at Saltburn, with Hunt Cliff being among the highest cliffs on the East Coast of England.
 The cliff face is of regional importance for nesting kittiwakes and other seabirds such as fulmar and cormorant.
 You can watch sea birds from the beach at Saltburn, or from the cliff top as they soar on thermals or return to their nests with food for their young.
 Kittiwakes can be distinguished from other gulls by their ‘ink-dipped’ black wing-tips.

 The cliffs are also of interest for their house martin colony – a rare example of this bird nesting in its original, natural habitat.

 In summer, the cliff top provides a splash of colour as many wildflowers begin to show on the coastal grasslands, including the scarce dyer’s greenweed, three species of orchid, and other plants such as spiny restharrow, sea plantain and wild carrot.

 Seawatching in autumn from Hunt Cliff can give sightings of Manx and sooty shearwaters, several of the rarer divers and grebes and plenty of the commoner seabirds, such as gannets, terns and gulls.
-Grey seal is frequently spotted and harbour porpoise and minke whale have also been recorded.
+Grey seal often visit the bay and cetaceans like Harbour porpoise and minke whale have also been recorded.